jaspector

 Building permits are required in Newcastle for new construction, additions, structural alterations, and changes of occupancy within city limits.
 Mechanical, electrical (coordinated with state Division of Labor), and plumbing permits may be required for trade work separate from the building permit.
 Confirm specific permit trigger list with City Hall at (307) 746-2700.

+Not all construction work requires a permit in Newcastle, WY.
 The following work is generally exempt: Minor repairs and maintenance: Interior finish work (painting, flooring, cabinets, countertops), window replacement in existing openings, and routine maintenance typically do not require a permit under standard IRC Section 105.2 exemptions (assuming IRC is adopted).; Fences, decks, and accessory structures: Small detached accessory structures below a threshold square footage (commonly 120-200 sq ft under IRC exemptions) may not require a permit.
 Fences under 6-7 feet typically do not require a permit but may require a zoning setback review.
 Decks attached to the primary structure typically require permits..
 Note: Confirm current exemption list with City Hall.
+When in doubt, confirm with the local building department before starting work.